AlbertouSS/solidity_quiz/README.md

 ## Feedback

-Lave your feedback 📨 at the TG study group
+Leave your feedback 📨 at the TG study group

 ## Credits